 How about using real books to teach language arts?

 Yes, phonics readers certainly have their place to help your child learn to read.
-But as soon as you can, work on attention-grabbing stories at your children’s level that will draw them in emotionally and intellectually.
+But as soon as you can, work in attention-grabbing stories at your children’s level that will draw them in emotionally and intellectually.

-And did you know that your kids’ history and science books can do double-duty and be used for teaching reading, spelling, vocabulary, copy work, handwriting, grammar, and composition?
+And did you know that your kids’ history and science books could do double-duty and be used for teaching reading, spelling, vocabulary, copy work, handwriting, grammar, and composition?
 There are many creative ways to use books to teach language arts.

 Not only are books more effective for teaching language arts than dull worksheets, but there’s also another fantastic benefit to using history and science books to teach language arts.